lossanna/RestoreNet/data/raw/README_rawdata.md

 `01-dependency_species-list_location-independent.csv`
 - Table of location-independent species before native status of select seeded species was fixed.
 Produced in `01.R` and needed for `01-dependency.R`.

+## From `02.R`
 `02a_output-monitor_subplot-2x2-conflicting-monitoring-info.csv`
 - Table of original monitoring information from `subplot` data, with no corrections made yet.

 `02b_edited-monitor_conflicting-monitoring-info-resolved.xlsx`
 - Spreadsheet of monitoring events with conflicting information between the `subplot` and `2x2` data.
 Monitoring information refers to the columns `Site`, `Date_Seeded`, `Date_Monitored`, `Plot`, `Treatment`, and `PlotMix`.
 Each monitoring event (for each plot) is given an ID number (`MonitorID`), unrelated to the data actually collected from the subplot or 2x2 m plot.
+- Converted to an Excel file to manually edit so I could highlight changes and add comments.
 - `comparison` tab manually edited to highlight correct values in green, and wrong values in yellow.
 Comments inserted to give brief explanation of how this decision was made.
+Justifications also written in comments in `02_correct-monitoring-info.R` script.
 - `corrected` tab manually created to have table of only correct information to read back in.

+## From `03.1_subplot.R`
+`03.1a_output-species-seeded1_seeded-not-in-mix_subplot.csv`
+- List of species from `subplot` data originally marked as seeded but do not appear on seed mix list, as matched by `CodeOriginal`.

+`03.1a_output-species-seeded2_unk_subplot.csv`
+- List of species from `subplot` data originally marked as either unknown or NA for seeding status.

+`03.1a_output-species-seeded3_no_subplot.csv`
+- List of species from `subplot` data originally marked as not seeded.

+`03.1b_output-species-seeded1_corrected-seeded-not-in-mix_subplot.xlsx`
+- `SpeciesSeeded` column corrected based on seed mixes listed in `from-Master_seed-mix_LO.xlsx`.
+- Unknowns originally marked as seeded remained marked as seeded.
+- Only changed status if the plant was identified to genus level.
+Cells that are changed are highlighted.

+`03.1b_edited-species-seeded2_unk-corrected_subplot.xlsx`
+- Entire `SpeciesSeeded` column edited to either `No`, `Yes`, or `0`.
+- `0` assigned if `Code` was `0`, which indicates there was no plant for observation.

+## From `03.2_2x2.R`
 `03.2a_output-wrangling-2x2_1monitor-info-to-be-fixed.csv`
 - Table of monitoring events from `2x2` data with information that conflicts with `subplot` data and must be corrected manually.
 - Output written directly from R and edited in a new file.